prmr/JetUML/docs/install.md

 # Installation Instructions

+*For older releases please see the [Legacy Section](#legacy) at the bottom of this page.*

+## Release 3.0 (Upcoming)

 Starting with Release 3.0, JetUML is distributed in two formats:

 * **Self-contained application:** A large OS-specific download that must be installed on your system, but that does not require the Java platform.
-* **Thin Jar:** A single small Java archive (jar) file that does _not_ include any of the dependencies.
+* **Thin Jar:** A small Java archive (jar) file that does _not_ include any of the dependencies.
 This option is available for experienced users who just want to download a tiny file and run it from the command-line.
 The thin jar is OS-independent but requires to have Java 11 or later *and* JavaFX 11 or later installed.

-## Self-Contained Application
+### Self-Contained Application

 Download the file `JetUML-<OS>-<Version>-<ext>` that corresponds to your operating system from the [latest release page](https://github.com/prmr/JetUML/releases).

 #### Windows

 Run the executable file.
-The application will be extracted to the `Program Files` directory and a shortcut will be added to the desktop.
+You will be asked where to extract the application and a shortcut will be added to the desktop.
 To uninstall JetUML, use the "Add or remove programs" feature from the System Settings.

 #### Mac

-To be completed.
+*Coming soon*.

 #### Linux

-To be completed
+*Coming soon.*

-## Thin Jar
+### Thin Jar

 *This format requires that you have both [Java](https://openjdk.java.net/) and [JavaFX](https://openjfx.io/) version 11 or above running on your system.*